 John Mooney – Company Secretary

-Mo lives in Halifax with husband and teenage son.
+Mo lives in Halifax with husband and son.
 She qualified as a solicitor in 1989 having studied at Manchester University.
-She trained in Manchester and practised in Leeds before joining Wilkinson Woodward in Halifax in 1992 where she is a partner.
+She trained in Manchester and practised in Leeds before joining Wilkinson Woodward in Halifax in 1992 where she is now a partner.
 She specialises in employment and litigation work.

 As well as being a trustee she is a governor at a local primary school.